ut-amrl/stereo_dense_reconstruction/README.md

 This is a ROS package for real-time 3D reconstruction from stereo images.
 Currently this version uses [LIBELAS](http://www.cvlibs.net/software/libelas/) for generating dense disparity maps as a baseline.
 The method for generation of disparity maps can be changed based on user preferences.

-This package serves as a visualization tool for dense disparity maps and the point clouds formed.
-Additionally, a tool for transforming the point cloud to a different reference frame is also included.
-Usually, the point clouds formed are in the reference frame of the left camera.
+This package serves as a visualization tool for dense disparity maps and point clouds.
+Additionally, a tool for transforming point clouds to a different reference frame is also included.

+Usually, the point clouds are formed in the reference frame of the left camera.
 For ground robots, often the point clouds need to be transformed to a different frame *e.g.*, a reference frame with the origin at the centre of rotation of the robot projected on to the ground plane.
 These transformations are hard to calculate mathematically - this tool can be used to find the transformations visually.

 ## Dependencies